-Nicholas Cereceda Monteolivia is a Medical Student at Imperial College London.
-Read how Nicolas made the decision to study Medicine, what he did to make sure Medicine was right for him and how he has found Medicine at Imperial.
+Nicholas Cereceda Monteolivia is a medical student at Imperial College London.
+Read how Nicholas made the decision to study medicine, what he did to make sure medicine was right for him and how he has found medicine at Imperial.

-Furthermore, Medicine was a well-known academic challenge, mentioned frequently as a deterrent by teachers at school warning against the perils of such a demanding career.
-Perhaps this also stirred the defiance in me to prove them wrong!
+Furthermore, medicine was a well-known academic challenge, mentioned frequently as a deterrent by teachers at school warning against the perils of such a demanding career.
+Perhaps this also stirred defiance in me to prove them wrong!

 What steps did you take next?

 Work experience gave me the chance to confirm a growing intrigue.

 At my local hospital I observed clinics, ward rounds and procedures in different specialities, seeing the skills doctors routinely employed.